anubhavpgit/anubhavpgit.github.io/content/posts/jude.md

 	</figure>
 </div>

-And, the latest version of these turned out to a lot better than the scribbled drafts, which look like this:
+And, the latest version of these turned out to be a lot better than the scribbled drafts, which look like this:

 (*Yet to update this part*)